-The mission of Breakthrough Magnet North Campus (formerly Breakthrough II) is for staff, families, and community members of diverse backgrounds to work in partnership to develop students as models of outstanding character.
+The mission of Breakthrough Magnet School-North is for staff, families, and community members of diverse backgrounds to work in partnership to develop students as models of outstanding character.
 Students learn problem solving, responsible choice-making, and the value of keeping their agreements.
 Character development permeates our broad-based instruction, producing students with academic rigor, aesthetic appreciation, technological expertise, and physical expressiveness aimed at contributing to the well being of others.
-At Breakthrough Magnet North Campus, we celebrate our global community, and our students' resultant lives are marked by vitality, effectiveness, health, and well being.
+At Breakthrough Magnet School-North, we celebrate our global community, and our students' resultant lives are marked by vitality, effectiveness, health, and well being.

 Special Features and Highlights